bdt2019unicorn/MayRentManagement/README.md

 		- add
 		- edit
 		- delete
+		- import and export Excel
 		</details>
 	- <details><summary>tenant: people who rent the property along with the aparment they are in</summary>

 		- add
 		- edit
 		- delete
+		- import and export Excel
 		</details>
 	- <details><summary>income: all the possible income coming from invoices from tenants and the other source such as tax refund, little garage sales</summary>

 		- add
 		- edit
 		- delete
+		- import and export Excel
 		</details>
 	- <details><summary>expenses: the cost which the building has pay for operation</summary>

 		- add
 		- edit
 		- delete
+		- import and export Excel
 		</details>
 	- <details><summary>lease aggreement </summary>